AlexToTheSun/Validator_Activity/Testnet-guides/Axelar/tmkms-(separated-server).md

 ## Tendermint Key Management System (separated server)
-The official documentation is [[here](https://github.com/iqlusioninc/tmkms#tendermint-kms-)] In this article, we will configure `tmkms` on a separate server for the double-signing protection of the Gravity' validator.
+The official documentation is [[here](https://github.com/iqlusioninc/tmkms#tendermint-kms-)] In this article, we will configure `tmkms` on a separate server for the double-signing protection of the Axelar' validator.

 [Software-Only](https://github.com/iqlusioninc/tmkms#software-only-not-recommended) signing is not recommended, but if you set this on a separate server, then this will take precedence over the absence of tmkms.